 One crucial component needed for a good recording studio is the acoustic treatment of the room.
 Acoustic foam is the most common medium used for this purpose.

 One crucial component needed for a good recording studio is the acoustic treatment of the room.
 Acoustic foam being the most common medium used for this purpose.

 Tackling common problems with the use of acoustic treatment

 Every room will have its own sound characteristics.
-Common acoustic problems encountered by sound moving around a room are.
-Reverberation.
-Reflections.
-Flutter echo.
-Slap echo.
-Standing waves and modal and frequency response problems.
-Sound waves will encounter the effects of various objects and surfaces along with coming into contact with other sound waves.
-Which may also be traveling around the room.
+Common acoustic problems encountered by sound moving around a room are, reverberation, reflections, flutter echo, slap echo, standing waves, modal and frequency response problems.
+Sound waves will encounter the effects of various objects and surfaces along with coming into contact with other sound waves which may also be traveling around the room.
 Because of all these conditions the initial sound can change dramatically and so being detrimental to the recording.

 Working in an acoustically treated environment is much more fulfilling.
-By elevating problems you may have struggled with.
-Being at ease and comfortable within your recording studio as in all workplaces.
-Will in turn encourage you to work better.
+Being at ease and comfortable within your recording studio as in all workplaces will in turn encourage you to work better.
 Hopefully enhancing your creativity and productivity along the way.